Marcos-Roberto-Silva/Eldorado-Challenge-Back-End/README.md

 #### This application is a challenge where I created a simple program to manage devices.

-#### The user can insert, delete and list a divice by its id or get all list of divices.
+#### The user can insert, delete and list a device by its id or get all list of devices.

 #### To test the API functionality, download the aplication and execute `npm install` to install the dependencies.